FortechRomania/js-team-showcase/we-train/junior-development-program/qa-automation/automation-tools.md

 #### It's setup is as straight forward as it can get:
 * Create a repository
-* In the reposibory nstall Testcafe locally with the command `npm install testcafe --dev-save`.
+* In the repository, install `testcafe` locally with the command `npm install testcafe --dev-save`.
 Now you can start going through the documentation [Here](https://devexpress.github.io/testcafe/documentation/getting-started/) and start on the tests.